 BlackBerry’s long-awaited service, Secure Work Space app, will enable government agencies and corporate clients to secure and manage data in devices on their internal networks through BlackBerry Enterprise Service(BES) 10.

 Consumer pressure has paid off as coffee giants Starbucks Corp announce they have paid their corporation tax for the first time since 2008.
 Coincidentally, prices of some Starbucks products have suffered a 10 cent rise in US operated coffee houses.
 The company neglected to mention whether or not the British corporation tax scandal had a knock-on effect to its US operations.

-Accessories Amazon Asda Christmas Expansion & Franchise Fashion HR News High Street John Lewis London Marks & Spencer Media News Results Retail Retail and Consumer Industry Retail news Sainsbury's Store Tesco UK brand china consumer deal deals and rumours department department stores e-commerce electricals expansion fashion news finance food luxury morrisons my online online retail people profit retail industry retail property retailer sale sales supermarket waitrose
+Accessories Amazon Asda Christmas Expansion & Franchise Fashion HR News High Street John Lewis London Marks & Spencer Media News Results Retail Retail and Consumer Industry Retail news Sainsbury's Shopping Store Tesco UK US brand china consumer deal deals and rumours department department stores e-commerce electricals expansion fashion news finance food luxury morrisons my online online retail people profit retail industry retail property retailer sale sales supermarket waitrose